 “How’d ya know we do ‘Gloria’?” she asked.

 “I know everything,” I answered.

 We proceeded to get wasted on free beers.
 I think we got up and did another couple of songs as a trio.
-Our fame ended when I insisted we do John Denver’s ‘Country Roads,” which was a disaster as we were too drunk to lip synch.
+Our fame ended when I insisted we do John Denver’s ‘Country Roads.’
+It was a disaster as we were too drunk to lip synch.
 Before we got booted, we went to the restaurant side and ate french fries until all four of us took the subway back to the Dakota.
 We kicked Brett and Trent out of their beds so Patti and Robert had a place to sleep.
 The cousins were half-sleep when we locked them out of their own room.
 Patti ended up in my bed, with Jack and Robert together.
 That ended when Robert tried to force Jack to have sex.
 He jumped in with Patti and me.
-We woke up all tumbled together, unsure what had happened.
-The cousins banged on the door demanding to know how we were on Page Six again.
+We woke up all tumbled together, unsure of what happened.
+The cousins banged on the door demanding to know how we got on Page Six again.
 They were totally pissed.
 We could care less.